Askey--Wilson polynomials, quadratic harnesses and martingales: The case of densities

-\begin{proof} We compute the left-hand side of \eqref{inteq} expanding the constants $K(am,bm,c,d)$ and $K(a,b,me^{i\theta_x},me^{-i\theta_x})$ to better show how some factors cancel out.
-To avoid case-by-case reasoning when complex conjugate pairs are present, we also expand parts of the density without the use of modulus as in \eqref{awint}.
+\end{proposition} \begin{pf} We compute the left-hand side of (\ref{inteq}) expanding the constants $K(am,bm,c,d)$ and $K(a,b,me^{i\theta_x},me^{-i\theta_x})$ to better show how some factors cancel out.
+To avoid case-by-case reasoning when complex conjugate pairs are present, we also expand parts of the density without the use of modulus as in (\ref{awint}).